Sample Sentences forliterallygrouped by contextual meaning (editor-reviewed)

 •

-We have literally dozens of species on the island. (source)literally = actually (not an exaggeration)
+It's literally going to change the face of the planet. (source)literally = actually (not figuratively; not an exaggeration)

 ▲ show less (of above)